learnbyexample/learn_gnuawk/README.md

 # CLI text processing with GNU awk

-Example based guide to mastering GNU awk.
+Learn GNU awk with hundreds of examples and exercises.
 Visit https://youtu.be/KIa_EaYwGDI for a short video about the book.

 <p align="center"><img src="./images/gawk_ls.png" alt="CLI text processing with GNU awk ebook cover image" /></p>